Construction sites are dangerous for workers because they contain equipment and involve activities that often result in serious injuries.

 Some of the common injuries and medical conditions suffered by construction workers as a result of workplace injuries include:

-- Spinal cord damage: Damage to the spinal cord may result in neck and/or back injuries.
+- Spinal cord damage: Damage to the spinal cord may result in neck and/or back injuries from work.
 These types of injuries may leave workers with chronic pain or in some case, could even cause partial or complete paralysis.
 When catastrophic spinal injuries occur, individuals are disabled for life and are unable to return to work or earn a livelihood.

 - Burn injuries: Burn injuries can be disabling and cause severe deformities that may not even be repaired with cosmetic surgeries.
-Burn injury victims often require costly and painful skin graft procedures.
+Burn injury victims often require costly and painful skin graft procedures that affect construction accident settlements.
 These types of expenditures are often not covered by health insurance policies, which means many end up paying out of pocket.

 - Amputations: Finger, toe or limb amputations could occur when machinery or equipment malfunction.
 Such injuries could also threaten a worker's job and career.